 A friend of mine hooked up a killer deal for Bison from the cattle auction at the stock show.
 He knows a guy who goes to the auction, picks the best free-range, grass-fed bison and auctions it.
 Since that is a heck of a lot of meat, he arranges to split the meat ahead of time with large groups of people.
 So little ol’ me, who typically could not go to the auction because I really can’t store a whole bison in my freezer, gets a piece of the action!

 So, what do you do when you have 5 lbs of delicious and responsibly raised ground bison?
 You make meatballs!
 You. make. meatballs.
 The jicama in these meatballs makes them taste like the creamiest and cheesiest meatballs you’ve ever had.
 I couldn’t believe there was no cheese in them when I tried it.

-These are GREAT with my White Bean Cannelini Soup.
+These are GREAT with my White Bean and Kale Cannelini Soup.

 - jicama, ~1/2 of a small one